MarkusReynolds1989/dot-lib-typed/readme.md

 ## This Version
-This is for regular untyped racket, basically this means increased interpreter speeds.
-If you need faster compiled speeds you should checkout dot-lib-typed when it's done.
+This is for typed racket, this should be faster code when compiled.
+For faster interpereted speed look at the dot-lib library.